Deep1218/borneo_task/README.md

 ```
 ## Instructions to Run
 1. Clone the repository or download the zip file.
-2. Run npm install to install all dependencies (ensure Node.js is installed on your system).
+2. Run `npm install` to install all dependencies (ensure Node.js is installed on your system).
 3. Start the development server using `ng serve`.
 Then, navigate to http://localhost:4200/.
-The simulation will automatically start with the green light set to the default seconds.
+The simulation will automatically start with the green light set to the default 5 seconds.

 ## Logical Explaination